 The City of West Hollywood requires that the grantee acknowledge the City of West Hollywood Arts Grant Program and the Arts and Cultural Affairs Commission on all applicable marketing materials, public notices, website announcements, etc. City shall provide the grantee with applicable logos and sample language for brochures and programs.

-Will there be grant workshop for applicants?

-Yes.
-A workshop to review and answer questions about the application process and grant requirements has been scheduled for Thursday, August 6, 2015 at 6 p.m. in the Community Meeting Room at West Hollywood City Hall located at 8300 Santa Monica Boulevard.
-2 hours validated parking will be provided in the Kings Road Parking Structure at the northeast corner of Santa Monica Blvd and Kings Road, 2 blocks west of City Hall.

 Who should I contact if I need I need more grant information or have questions about the application process?